-On January 7, 2019 the District issued Limited Tax Revenue Notes aggregating a maximum of \$11,000,000 par value, and the Notes will mature on December 1, 2048.
-The Series 2018B Notes were issued to Silverstone Development Company, Inc. The Notes are issued as draw-down Notes.
+On January 7, 2019, the District issued Limited Tax Revenue Notes aggregating a maximum of \$11,000,000 par value, and the Notes will mature on December 1, 2048.
+The Series 2018B Notes were issued to Silverstone Development Company, Inc. On April 28, 2022, the District issued the First Amendment to the Series 2018B Resolution for the purpose of terminating the Pledge Agreement between the Districts.

+The Notes are issued as draw-down Notes.
 The Notes are issued in Authorized Denominations equal to the principal amount of the Notes as of any given date which shall be equal to (i) the total amount of principal advanced, less (ii) any payment of principal on the Notes received by the registered owner thereof.
 The Limited Tax Revenue Notes bear an interest rate of 8% payable on each December 1, commencing on December 1, 2019 to the extent of the ability of subordinate revenues.
 The Notes are subordinate, limited revenue obligations of the District payable solely from the Subordinate Pledged Revenue, after payment of any outstanding Series 2018A Bonds, and the District's current and annual reasonable operation, maintenance and administrative obligations and reasonable budgetary reserves.
 The bonds constitute and irrevocable lien upon the Subordinate Pledged Revenue, and due to the limited nature of the Subordinate Pledged Revenue, failure to pay principal or interest on the bonds when due shall not constitute an event of default.

-In 2019, the total draws on the 2018B Note were \$4,293,500.
-During 2020, there were eleven additional draws on the 2018B Note throughout the year, totaling \$2,551,751.
-The outstanding balance on the 2018B Note at year end is \$6,845,251.
-The District incurred \$436,949 of interest expense for the year ended December 31, 2020.
+In 2019, the 2018B Note was issued for \$4,047,500, with additional draws of \$246,000 during the year.
+In 2020, the total additional draws on the 2018B Note were \$2,551,751.
+In 2021, the total additional draws on the 2018B Note were \$255,000.
+During 2022, there were additional draws on the 2018B Note throughout the year, totaling \$365,000.
+The outstanding balance on the 2018B Note at year-end is \$7,465,251.
+The District incurred \$580,234 of interest expense for the year ended December 31, 2022.